daharper/TicTacToe/README.md

 The architecture, logic and gameplay were my effort.

-The entire UI was created by KAI, including the frames, layouts, and animation effects.
+The entire UI was created by Kai, including the frames, layouts, and animation effects.

 This is a screenshot from an Android Oukitel C32 phone: